Democrats win bitter Virginia governor's race in setback for Trump

 In Virginia, Democrats had worried that if Gillespie won, Republicans would see it as a green light to emphasize cultural issues in their campaigns for next year’s elections, when all 435 seats in the U.S. House of Representatives and 33 of the U.S. Senate’s 100 seats come up for election.
 Republicans now control both chambers.

-Democrats were also were gaining seats in the Virginia House of Delegates.
-Democrat Danica Roem beat a 25-year Republican incumbent to become the first transgender person to win a state legislative race.
+Gillespie, speaking to crestfallen supporters in Richmond, Virginia, said he had run a “very policy-focused campaign.”

-Voters in Arlington County - a Democratic stronghold bordering Washington - said national politics were important to their votes.
+But voters in Arlington County - a suburban Democratic stronghold bordering Washington - said national politics were important to their votes.

 “Trump talks about draining the swamp, but Gillespie kind of is the swamp,” said Nick Peacemaker, who works in marketing and considered himself a Republican until Trump won the party’s presidential nomination.